ashutoshmjain/gita/src/mathuraChap08.md

 Fairy was consumed in the story .
 She smiled at the wizard angel and asked him for more !

 Wait o' fairy queen - I will love to but we might get into `Mahabharata` - the most interesting and consuming story ever told.
-I must caution this story may change your mind and your life for ever ! - Angel said.
+I must caution this story may change your mind and your life for ever ! - Angel smiled.

-Why are stories so compelling - smiled Fairy!
+Why are stories so compelling - smiled back Fairy!

 Well that is a good point - replied Angel - A story works where a text book fails.